Skills: Speaking, Listening.

 Recommended Age: 7-9 y.o.

 Preliminary Preparation: Not required.

-Immediate Preparation (5-7 minutes): Draw a circle about 3 m in diameter.
-Choose the ‘cat’, which stands in the center of the circle.
-The other children, playing sparrows, line the circle.
+Immediate Preparation (5-7 minutes).
+First draw a circle about 3 m in diameter.
+Next choose the ‘cat’, which stands in the centre of the circle.
+The other children, playing sparrows, stand around the circle.

 How to Play.
 You announce a vocabulary category, e.g.: 'Clothes!'.
-One of the ‘sparrows’, located behind the ‘cat’, jumps with both his/her feet into the circle, calling out a word of the given category (e.g.: 'T-shirt!'), and jumps back.
-The ‘cat’ must catch the ‘sparrow’ before he/she puts both his/her feet outside the circle.
+One of the ‘sparrows’, located behind the ‘cat’, jumps with both his/her feet into the circle, calling out a word of the given category (e.g.:'T-shirt!'), and jumps back.
+The ‘cat’ should catch the ‘sparrow’ before he/she puts both his/her feet outside the circle.
 At this time, another ‘sparrow’ behind the ‘cat’ jumps into the circle with another word and so on.
-Each ‘sparrow’ has to pronounce 3 words unsaid before and then to step aside.
+Each ‘sparrow’ should pronounce 3 words unsaid before and then step aside.
 If a ‘sparrow’ repeats a word or is caught by the ‘cat’, the round ends.
 The mistaken or caught ‘sparrow’ plays the cat in the next round, where you announce another vocabulary category.
-If the ‘sparrows’ manage not to repeat words and the ‘cat’ could catch none for the whole round, he/she continues his/her role in the next.
+If the ‘sparrows’ have not repeated any words and the ‘cat’ could catch none of them for the whole round, he/she continues his/her role in the next.
 The game lasts as long as each child, at least once, plays the cat.